Section 145 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Procedure.

 Q: Can maintenance proceedings be initiated in a district where neither the husband nor the wife resides?

-A: No, the proceedings can only be initiated in a district where either the husband or the wife resides, or where they last resided together.
+A: No, the proceedings can only be initiated in a district where either the husband or the wife resides.
+It can also where they last resided together.

 Q: Can the court proceed with the case ex-parte if the husband is unavailable due to a genuine reason?

-A: No, the court can only proceed ex-parte if it is satisfied that the husband is deliberately avoiding service or refusing to appear.
+A: No, the court can only proceed ex-parte if it is satisfied that the husband is deliberately avoiding service.
+Refusing to appear may result in same results.

 Q: What are the consequences of an ex-parte order?

-A: The order can be set aside within three months if the husband can demonstrate a valid reason for their absence.
+A: The order can be set aside within three months.
+This is if the husband can demonstrate a valid reason for their absence.

 Facebook